Panic attacks are no joke.

 All of this can be extremely terrifying if you don’t know what’s going on.
-It’s why so many people go to the emergency room during a panic attack.
+It’s why so many people go to the

 But the good news is that the more you learn about panic attacks, the less scary they become.
 Here are some ways to fight back against that anxiety-driven thought process.

 Feeling the onset of a panic attack?
 Focus on your breathing.
 One of the best ways to slow down your body’s reaction to anxiety is to practice deep breathing, says Dr. Vinita Mehta, a clinical psychologist based in Washington, D.C.
 Taking slow, deep, mindful breaths can help you relax in the moment.